 LAURA E. NEISH is an attorney who represents individuals, corporations and nonprofit institutions in litigation, investigations and regulatory matters.
 Prior to forming her own firm, Laura was a partner at Zuckerman Spaeder LLP.
 Laura is a graduate of Duke University and the University of California, Berkeley School of Law.

 IAN KEARNEY originally hails from New Zealand and started his career in Australia within the insurance industry.
 After studying in HR, he spent the next 25 years in a variety of senior HR roles in multinational organizations and has lived and worked in Australia, Vietnam, Malaysia, United Kingdom and the United States.
-He is currently Executive Director of Human Resources at Quest Diagnostics and currently is Vice President of People and Organization at North American Partners in Anesthesia.
+He was previously Executive Director of Human Resources at Quest Diagnostics and currently is Vice President of People and Organization at North American Partners in Anesthesia.

-PAT BOWERS is currently the Vice President of Purchasing and Sales at East West Copolymer, LLC.
-He previously served as the Senior Director at Ashland Elastomers LLC, a subsidiary of Ashland Inc., and has worked at the Japanese Ministry of Foreign Affairs & Education.
+PAT BOWERS previously served as Vice President of Purchasing and Sales at East West Copolymer, LLC, Senior Director at Ashland Elastomers LLC, a subsidiary of Ashland Inc., and has worked at the Japanese Ministry of Foreign Affairs & Education.
 He is a graduate of Columbia Business School.

 MATTHEW CIPOLLA is a Partner at Jenner & Block LLP.
 He graduated from Columbia College magna cum laude, and Harvard Law School cum laude.
 He has previously conducted human rights investigations and engaged in advocacy and development work in Papua New Guinea, India and Cambodia.